Artefact2/libxm/README.md

 Effect differences
 ==================

-* E8y effect is supported, FT2 has no support for this command
+* E8y panning effect is supported, FT2 has no support for this command
 * Glissando control (E3y) with Amiga frequencies is not yet supported
 * Amiga filter toggle (E0y) is not supported, and is unlikely to be
 * Invert loop / funk repeat (EFy) is not supported, and is unlikely to be